 - The “unit” hides a lot of variation. (/m² for a warehouse.)

-Unit cost estimates are typically order-of-magnitude or budgetary in accuracy — somewhere in the ±10-30% range — and are very fast to produce.
-They show up in early-phase scoping, in budgetary checks during design, and in rough back-of-the-envelope sanity tests for more detailed estimates.
+Unit cost estimates run order-of-magnitude or budgetary in accuracy, somewhere in the ±10-30% range, and are fast to produce.
+They show up in early-phase scoping, budgetary checks during design, and back-of-the-envelope sanity tests on more detailed estimates.

-For more precise model-based estimates, see Parametric cost estimation (regression on multiple cost drivers) and Power-sizing model (economies-of-scale exponent).
-For the broader hierarchy, see Cost estimate classes.
+For more precise model-based estimates: Parametric cost estimation (regression on multiple cost drivers) and Power-sizing model (economies-of-scale exponent).